-Since one clock cycle of the serial clock is consumed with BUSY going high (while the MSB decision is being made), 16 additional clocks must be given to clock out all 16 bits of data; thus, one conversion takes a minimum of 25 clock cycles to fully read the data.
+Since one clock cycle of the serial clock is consumed with BUSY going HIGH (while the MSB decision is being made), 16 additional clocks must be given to clock out all 16 bits of data; thus, one conversion takes a minimum of 25 clock cycles to fully read the data.
 Since most microprocessors communicate in 8-bit transfers, this means that an additional transfer must be made to capture the LSB.

 There are two ways of handling this requirement.
-One is shown in Figure 3, where the beginning of the next control byte appears at the same time the LSB is being clocked out of the ADS8341.
+One is where the beginning of the next control byte appears at the same time the LSB is being clocked out of the ADS8345 (see Figure 6).
 This method allows for maximum throughput and 24 clock cycles per conversion.